kappyio/zoomrando/README.md

     optional arguments:
       -h, --help    show this help message and exit
+      -n N          How many results would you like?
+Default is all (#Not yet working)

 <p>
 Example Run.
 Imagine you're in a meeting with 146 participants.
 You're in grid view and you see 5 rows and 4 columns.
 Here's how you'd generate a random list